This entry is part 52 of 102 in the series: Tough texts

 - At the time that Augustus issued this degree, Judea was not under direct Roman control, but was a client kingdom ruled by Herod the Great.
 It is claimed that it would not therefore have been included in any Roman census.
 But it is possible that Herod ordered a local census, or that the Roman authorities intervened in this matter.

 - The available evidence suggests that people were not required to return to their ancestral homes at the time of a census; rather, people registered where they lived.
-But it has been plausibly argued that Bethlehem was, in fact, Joseph’s own home, and that he went to Nazareth in order to be betrothed to Mary.
+But it can be plausibly argued that Bethlehem was, in fact, Joseph’s own home, and that he went to Nazareth in order to be betrothed to Mary.
 This would explain why Matthew makes no mention of Nazareth.

 - Joseph would not have been required to take Mary with him; only the male head of the family was required to register.
 This difficulty is resolved if the suggested resolution to point 2 above is correct.